Lawson’s bill to protect small businesses from harassment by debt collectors passes committee

 “This bill encourages entrepreneurism and allows small business owners to have similar protections as consumers when having to deal with debt collectors,” Lawson said.
 “Small businesses are the backbone of our economy, employing 58.9 million workers, and most are doing well.
 But in those instances when they fall behind on meeting their obligations, they should be shown the same respect and dignity as consumers.”

 Currently, small business loan borrowers do not have the same protections individual consumers have under federal law.
-Small business owners often times place their personal finances as capital to start and expand their businesses.
+Small business owners oftentimes place their personal finances as capital to start and expand their businesses.
 Small business owners often apply for credit using their personal credit yet they don’t get the same protections as individual consumers.
-By expanding the protections that currently exists for consumers to small business owners, these businesses are more likely to succeed.
+By expanding the protections that currently exist for consumers to small business owners, these businesses are more likely to succeed.
 These protections are especially important to women and minority small business owners who are particularly vulnerable to predatory practices because they are less likely than other small business owners to have the capital resources and network supports necessary to protect themselves against abusive collectors.
+It is possible to prevent such situations by contacting a trusted and reputable debt relief company.
+In this way, small business owners and women may be able to reduce their debt burdens.
+For example, Fresh Start offer IVA advice that may lower unsecured debt repayments and reschedule debt around other financial obligations.

 The Small Business Fair Debt Collection Protection Act is supported by the Main Street Alliance, a national network of small businesses; the Responsible Business Lending Coalition, a network of non-profit and for-profit lenders, brokers and small business advocates; and the Small Business Majority, a small business advocacy organization.